mackinlayj/discogs-sql-ingestion/README.md

 - Normalize nested JSON responses into tabular structures
 - Perform initial data cleaning and transformations prior to storage

-Separating extraction and transformation logic from visualization ensures reproducibility and makes the pipeline easier to test, extend, and maintain.
+Note: All transformation logic lives in Python.

 ### 3. SQL Server (Data Storage)

 SQL Server is used as the persistent storage layer for transformed Discogs data.

-Although Power BI is technically capable of making direct API calls, this approach is discouraged for several reasons:
-- API-driven dashboards expose raw data structures
-- Transformations become opaque and harder to audit
-- Shared or published dashboards may unintentionally expose sensitive or unnecessary data

-By storing transformed data in SQL Server:
+Persisting the data in a relational database provides several benefits:
-- Business logic is centralized and transparent
+- Logic is centralized and transparent
+- Nested API responses are converted into stable, relational tables
-- Data models remain stable for downstream reporting
+- Data can be queried and reused independently; data models remain stable for downstream reporting
-- Power BI consumes only curated, analytics-ready tables

-### 4. Power BI (Analytics & Visualization)

-Power BI is used to:
-- Define metrics and measures
-- Build interactive dashboards
-- Explore trends across collection attributes (e.g., genres, formats, acquisition timelines)

-Because Power BI connects directly to SQL Server, visualizations remain decoupled from data extraction logic, supporting cleaner governance and easier iteration.

 ---